-Below are some things that you need to know about sealants at Snellville Family Dental in Snellville,GA.
+Below are some things that you need to know about the sealants at Snellville Family Dental in Snellville,GA.

-How Long Will Dental Sealants Last?
+How Long Do Dental Sealants Last?

-Does Insurance Pay For Dental Sealant?
+Does Insurance Pay For Dental Sealants

 Do Kids Need Dental Sealants?

 While many different credible sources talk about how important and beneficial these dental sealants are for kids, only about 20 to 40 percent of children actually get the coating.
 One of the main reasons is likely that people are not getting regular dental care.

 While dental sealants aren’t necessary for kids, they do help combat cavities which means less need for fillings and much healthier teeth.
-Without this and other preventative treatments, children may face increasing difficulties and occurrence of oral decay and infection as they grow older requiring more invasive and expensive dental treatments.
+Without this and other preventative treatments, children may face increasing difficulties and occurrence of oral decay and infection as they grow older requiring more painful and expensive dental treatments.